National Health Investors (NYSE:NHI) Updates FY 2022 Earnings Guidance

-National Health Investors (NYSE:NHI – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+National Health Investors (NYSE:NHI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $3.86-$3.92 for the period.
 The company issued revenue guidance of -.

 About National Health Investors